StarGate01/swe_solver/documentation/manual/compile.md

  - doxygen
  - perl
  - graphviz
- - latex (eg. texlive)
-    - pdflatex
-    - bibtex
-    - varwidth
-    - multirow
-    - adjustbox
-    - collectbox
-    - sectsty
-    - tocloft
+ - git
-    - tabu
+ - latex
+ - Additional required packages depending on you latex installation

 Compile with `doxygen ../documentation/doxygen.cfg` in directory `src` to `documentation/build/html/index.html`

 Build PDF with `make` in directory `documentation/build/latex` to `documentation/build/latex/refman.pdf`

+## Building the presentation slides

+### Required packages:
+ - xelatex
+ - Additional required packages depending on you latex installation

+Compile with `xelatex assignment1.tex` in directory `documentation/presentation1` to `presentation1.pdf`